-Topics covered in this article
+Topics Covered in this article

 Their website highlights amazingly low prices, such as “rates start at $7.49 per month”.

 You should not in any way expect to pay $7.49 per month for coverage (or any price close to that) if you opt to buy an Open Care life insurance plan.

-Open Care funeral expense plans are available up to $50,000 in coverage, and no medical exam is required.
+Open Care senior burial insurance plans are available for up to $50,000 in coverage, and no medical exam is required.

 They have two options to choose from:

-The other Opencare senior plan is a term life insurance policy in amounts of $25,000-$500,000 for adults age 18-75.
-This plan is temporary.
+Open Care also has a term life insurance policy in amounts of $25,000-$500,000 for adults aged 18-75.

 |AGE||Female Non Smoker||Male Non Smoker||Female Smoker||Male Smoker|

-|Rates shown are for $8,000 in coverage for the Opencare Senior Plan|
+|Monthly rates shown are for $8,000 in coverage for the Opencare Senior Plan|

 Other than Mutual of Omaha, it’s completely unknown which other companies they represent.

-If you would like a second opinion, give us a chance to earn your business.
+If you want a second opinion, give Choice Mutual a chance to earn your business.